DB4SCW/hamawardz/README.md

 composer --version
 ```

-If you like to use MySQL instead of SQLITE as a backend, also install MySQL:
+If you like to use MySQL instead of SQLITE as a backend, also install MySQL.

+You really don't have to though, because for 99,5% of users, SQLITE should be just fine.

 ```bash
 sudo apt-get install mysql-server -y